 How to Recycle Pumpkins for Birds and Wildlife

-Halloween is approaching, so there’s a good chance you have a pumpkin or two around your house.
+Halloween is approaching, so there’s a good chance you will have a pumpkin or two around your house.
 They make great fall decorations, but once the carving and trick-or-treating is over, don’t just toss them in the trash.
-There are lots of great ways to use pumpkins to benefit wildlife in the weeks ahead.
+There are lots of great ideas for recycling pumpkins to benefit wildlife in the weeks ahead.

 Share Pumpkin Seeds with Birds

 Many people roast and eat pumpkin seeds themselves, but you can also share them with birds.
-Larger wild birds like blue jays love pumpkin seeds, too.
+Larger backyard birds like blue jays love pumpkin seeds, too.
 Follow these directions to roast them (no salt or seasoning, please!) and offer on a tray feeder or just sprinkle on the ground for birds to enjoy.